Assistant Directors

 How does altitude affect production scheduling in Peru?

 Cusco sits at 3,400 meters and Machu Picchu at 2,430 meters.
-Crew members arriving from sea level need 1-2 days to acclimatize.
-Our ADs build this into schedules, typically starting Lima shoots before moving to altitude, and maintain contingencies for altitude-related delays.
+Crew arriving from sea level need 1-2 days to acclimatize.
+Our ADs build this into the schedule.
+They often start Lima shoots first, then move to altitude with buffer time for delays.

 Do your ADs speak English?

-Yes, all our ADs for international productions are fluent English and Spanish speakers.
-For shoots in indigenous communities, they also coordinate with local Quechua translators to ensure respectful communication.
+Yes.
+All our ADs for global shoots speak fluent English and Spanish.
+For shoots in indigenous communities, they also bring in local Quechua translators to keep communication respectful.

 Can you provide AD teams for multi-unit productions?